DoctorWh012/Client-Side-Prediction/README.md

     PlayerManager.Instance.serverPlayerMovement.HandleClientInput(inputs);
     }
 ```
->Here we use Riptide's `MessageHandler` to get the input message then we create an array to save the inputs and set it's size to the `inputQuatity`, after that we just loop in order to get all the messages that the client sent.
+>Here we use Riptide's `MessageHandler` to get the input message, then we create an array to save the inputs and set it's size to the `inputQuatity`, after that we just loop in order to get all the messages that the client sent.
 In  this demo i do not have a player class so i just use a placeholder `PlayerManager`  to get access to the `serverPlayerMovement` script

 Handling the client's input